 Here at the Advice Service we can offer you independent advice on your Academic problems.
 Whether that be an accusation of Academic Misconduct, an Appeal or the implications of taking time out of study.
 Please have a look at our FAQ's below and for further information please contact us.

-You should always try to attend the meeting - if you really can't attend, you should let the University know and should definitely submit a statement in advance.
+You should always try to attend the meeting - if you really can't attend, you should let the University know and should submit a statement in advance.
 Otherwise a decision will be made in your absence and your voice won't be heard.

 For more detailed information, read the University's regulations.